Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Jesters
-ttt_jester_win_by_traitors  1   // Whether the Jester will win the round if they are killed by a traitor
+ttt_jester_win_by_traitors  1   // Whether the Jester will win the round if they are killed by a traitor ttt_swapper_killer_health   100 // What amount of health to give the person who killed the Swapper.
+Set to "0" to kill them ttt_swapper_respawn_health  100 // What amount of health to give the Swapper when they are killed and respawned

 // Other
 ttt_traitor_vision_enable             0  // Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect.